mwinche/chain-it/README.md

 The goal of this project is to build a lightweight HTTP server which serves up assets generated on the fly using Gulp plugins.

+See the chain-it-cli for the CLI for this library.

 ## Examples